Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Introduction

 We discuss two approaches for using the obtained SUS region to improve policy safety: (i) as an auxiliary warning system, and (ii) for policy modification by avoiding the SUS region.
-The warning system simply alerts the user if the policy reaches the SUS region.
+The warning system alerts the user if the policy reaches the SUS region.
 Because of the conformal calibration it achieves a guaranteed miss rate, failing to alert in at most $\epsilon$ of unsafe policy executions.
 Beyond hard classification, the warning system can also act as a runtime safety monitor, providing an interpretable and calibrated scalar measure of safety throughout policy execution.
 The policy may also be modified to avoid entering the SUS region.
 As one such implementation, we consider modifying a model predictive control (MPC) policy to switch to a backup safety mode which steers to historical safe data when the MPC planned states are predicted to enter the SUS region.

-We demonstrate our approach for learning a warning system and policy modification in simulated examples where a quadcopter must navigate while avoiding \textit{a priori} unknown obstacles.
-We also use our approach to learn a warning system from human video labeling of a visuomotor quadcopter policy, fitting the nearest neighbor classifier in a learned latent space of images.
-Using it, we can preemptively alert when the visuomotor policy will fail to pass through a designated gate.
-We also test our policy modification approach in hardware experiments where a quadcopter policy is modified to more cautiously navigate in a test environment using human feedback obtained in a Gaussian Splat simulator.
+We demonstrate our approach by preemptively predicting failures of a visuomotor policy from image data using human video labeling, modifying a quadcopter policy to navigate while avoiding \textit{a priori} unknown obstacles, and in hardware experiments where we refine a quadcopter policy to more cautiously navigate in a test environment using human feedback.
 We provide an overview of our approach and highlight some experimental results in Figure~\ref{fig: hero_fig}.

 In summary, our primary contributions are, \begin{itemize} \item We present novel theory to perform conformal prediction with nearest neighbor classification in closed-form without holding out data. \item From human feedback, we obtain a calibrated warning system guaranteed to flag a user-specified fraction of future policy errors. \item We can improve the robot policy by using a backup safety mode which is triggered upon a warning system alert. \end{itemize}